 - With a razor blade, wound the cutting to expose the xylem, 2cm by 2mm cut.

 - Dip the cut end of the stem in rooting hormone K-IBA (indole-3-butyric acid).

-- Place the stem in a container filled with moist propagation medium.
+- Place the stem in a container filled with a moist propagation medium.
 (3:1 Perlite:Peat)

 Roots will form and be ready for transplant within 8 weeks.